-Most people will prefer to use xgterm and ximtool (or a similar display tool such as saoimage) for IRAF graphics and imaging. xgterm is based on xterm, providing an equivalent vt100 (text window) capability but a much enhanced graphics capability. ximtool provides a general interactive image display capbility, including support for multiple image frame buffers and frame blinking, independent zoom, pan, and color enhancement for each frame, and many other features.
+Most people will prefer to use xgterm and ximtool (or a similar display tool such as saoimage) for IRAF graphics and imaging. xgterm is based on xterm, providing an equivalent vt100 (text window) capability but a much enhanced graphics capability. ximtool provides a general interactive image display capability, including support for multiple image frame buffers and frame blinking, independent zoom, pan, and color enhancement for each frame, and many other features.
 Both programs are implemented at the host level as general purpose window system tools, and are useful independently of IRAF.
-Detailed documentation on these programs is available with the X11IRAF distribution.
+Detailed documentation on the basic operation and use of these programs is available with the X11IRAF distribution.
 Our concern in this document is with the use of these programs with IRAF.

 4.1.
-The OpenWindows environment
+The X11 environment

-The graphics and image display tools provided with IRAF operate within the OpenWindows windowing environment much like the standard tools provided with OpenWindows.
-To help illustrate the use of these tools, Sun/IRAF is distributed with a sample OpenWindows environment already configured for the IRAF account.
-This consists of the following files in the IRAF account login directory, iraf\$local.
+The graphics and image display tools provided with IRAF operate within the X11 windowing environment much like the standard tools provided with X11.
+To help illustrate the use of these tools, IRAF is distributed with a sample X11 environment already configured for the IRAF account, the exact nature of these files depends on the platform.
+This consists, for example on a Sun/IRAF system, of the following files in the IRAF account login directory, iraf\$local.

-.
-Xdefaults Sets up the defaults for how the window system looks, e.g., defines the X resources controlling window colors, fonts, etc.

-. openwin-menu An example of a simple custom rootmenu for the OpenLook window manager, including entries for xgterm and ximtool.
-Other window managers will rely on a different configuration file.

-executed at window system start up time to create all the windows (note the funny business at the end to avoid the infamous dows).
+.Xdefaults Sets up the defaults for how the window system looks, e.g., defines the X resources controlling window colors, fonts, etc. .openwin-menu An example of a simple custom rootmenu for the OpenLook window man- ager, including entries for xgterm and ximtool.
+Other window managers will rely on a different configuration file, e.g. ".mwmrc" for Motif, ".twmrc" for the twm window manager, etc. .xinitrc Executed at window system start up time to create all the windows, some systems require that this file be named .xsession .

-"white screen" problem sometimes seen when exiting OpenWin-